Where does confidence come from?

 Some people seem to be born with an inherent self-confidence, others not.

 So what lies at the heart of confidence?

-Confidence, in other words, if it’s not superficial or artificial, must be
+Confidence, in other words, if it’s not superficial or artificial, must be connected with permanence.

 Thus, true confidence is rooted in the soul.

 But all people have souls, so why are some more confident than others?

 Because the soul is very elusive in this material world.
 The soul is trapped in a very powerful physical body, which never ceases to beckon us with all its needs and temptations.